-As at 31 March 2012, the parent and ultimate controlling party of the company is the SFC, which is a statutory body in Hong Kong and produces financial statements available for public use.
+As at 31 March 2014, the parent and ultimate controlling party of the company is the SFC, which is a statutory body in Hong Kong and produces financial statements available for public use.

-14. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2012
+14. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2014

-Up to the date of issue of these financial statements, the IASB has issued a number of amendments and interpretations and one new standard which are not yet effective for the year ended 31 March 2012 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the IASB has issued a few amendments and a new standard which are not yet effective for the year ended 31 March 2014 and which have not been adopted in these financial statements.